StevenJoel06/group10Graphics/README.md

 ## Prerequisites
 - Unreal Engine 5.1 or later.
+- Visual Studio 2022 set up for unreal engine
+- Quixel Bridge set up in Unreal Engine
 - A basic understanding of C++ programming, as Unreal Engine's Blueprints visual scripting system is built upon C++ concepts.
 - Familiarity with ray tracing concepts and techniques.
 - A basic understanding of physics engines and their application in game development.

 ### Running the Game

 **Open Editor:** Launch the Unreal Engine Editor and select the project you want to run.
-You can optionally open the project, particularly the source file to access the C++ code preferrably in Visual Studio. {The .uasset files ar in inary and can't really be opened}
+You can optionally open the project, particularly the source file to access the C++ code preferably in Visual Studio. {The .uasset files are in binary and can't be opened}

 **Build Project:** Click the "Build" button or press Ctrl+B to build the project for the desired platform, such as Windows, Android, or iOS.